 The Museum of the City was originally a hospital that operated from 1565 to 1974 and now the site of an important cultural museum that details the life of Quito from 10,000 BC to today.

-Located in Old Quito, opposite the Carmen Alto monastery, the museums has two floors surrounding peaceful courtyards.
-Great for those who like interactive museums, visitors here can view scenes, including paintings, dioramas and wax figures and even sound effects detailing what life was like throughout the years in Ecuador.
+Located in Old Quito, opposite the Carmen Alto monastery, the museum has two floors surrounding peaceful courtyards.
+Great for those who like interactive museums, visitors here can view scenes, including paintings, dioramas, wax figures, and even sound effects detailing what life was like throughout the years in Ecuador.

 04 of 05

 Born in Quito, Oswaldo Guayasamín is one of Ecuador’s most important contemporary artists.
 His museum is found on the Bellavista hillside, a residential neighborhood just outside Quito.

 Guayasamín has an interesting background, while his mother was a mix of Spanish and indigenous background, his father was indigenous.
 He grew up very poor, in a large family of ten children.
 As an artist, he was critical of the social inequality in Ecuador and fought for the rights of the indigenous people.

 You can see this criticism of poverty and prejudice in much of his work, he is most well-known for his piece La Edad de la Ira or The Age of Anger.